Onsite Data Destruction with Hard Drive Shredding in Mid-Atlantic region

 - Scan: Serial number of each drive is scanned

 - Spreadsheet: A printout is populated with final count and serial number of drives

 - Data sanitization and destruction is performed

-- Incineration [Mobile option, NOW AVAILABLE]
+- [Incineration [Mobile option, COMING SOON]

 - Remaining material (shredded or ash) is packed in gaylords, loaded in secure trucks and moved to final recycling disposition

 - Certificate of Witnessed Data Sanitization and Destruction is provided for reporting and auditing purposes, includes serial numbers and description of processed media.